 Selected Posters and Talks

-My students do science – not just memorization – as I encourage them to engage in the messy process of inquiry.
+My engage in the learning process – not just memorization – as I encourage them to engage in the messy process of inquiry.
 My goal is that they learn how to think, rather than what to think, and I create opportunities to make this happen.

 Course Instructor and Teaching Assistant